amazinng-blib/hng_backend_task_two/README.md

 # Express CRUD API

-This is a simple Express.js CRUD (Create, Read, Update, Delete) API for managing resources with a "name" attribute.starting point for building
+This is a simple Express.js CRUD (Create, Read, Update, Delete) API for managing resources with a "name" attribute.

 ## Table of Contents